zaiisao/Documentation/en/Real-time-Messaging/RTM_key.md

 -   Setting the `appId` parameter as the App ID when initializing the client.
 -   You are required to use an RTM token when calling the `login` method to log in the Agora RTM system, but under low-security requirements, you can pass your App ID as `token`.

-> To switch your App ID, you must first call the `destroy` method to destroy the current instance.

 ## Get and Use an RTM Token